9 Top Kitchen Trends You Need To Know About

 The cons of open shelving include dust and grease splatter on exposed dishes, items that may need more frequent cleaning, and cluttered shelving that can appear if not styled properly.

-Home chefs will want to curate what is placed on open shelving carefully.
-When designing open shelving for your kitchen, consider putting it on just one wall or section of the kitchen.
+Home chefs will want to carefully curate what is placed on open shelving.
+When designing open shelving for your kitchen, consider putting it on just one wall or a specific section of the kitchen.

 Alternating open and closed cabinetry creates a balanced look.
 For materials, metal and wood shelves have an attractive, natural appearance.

-Go with sturdy brackets and quality shelves that can handle the weight of dishes and cookware.
+Opt for sturdy brackets and high-quality shelves that can withstand the weight of dishes and cookware.

 Leave enough clearance between shelves for larger dishes.
 With good planning, open shelving can add charm and character to kitchens in 2024 and beyond.